srcfl/srcful-documentation/docs/developer/auth.md

 1. **Session Creation**: External application generates a private key and sends its public key and an attributes object to Bifrost
 2. **Session Validity**: Sessions are valid for a maximum of 3 minutes
 3. **User Approval**: During this time, the user must approve the session in SEA
-4. **Token Issuance**: Upon approval, a signed JWT is returned to the external application
+4. **Token Issuance**: Upon approval, a JWT signed by the user is returned to the external application
 5. **API Access**: The JWT can then be used for authentication with the Sourceful Energy API

 ## JWT Delegate Token Structure